shiyangyuya/cat-tool/docs/en/tools/Watermark.md

 new Watermark({ content: "hello world!" });
 ```

-> Multi-line watermark: You can create multiple instances and control the spacing between watermarks through the `xGap | yGap` parameters
+> Multi-line watermarking: This can be done by creating multiple instances and by using the xGap | The yGap' parameter controls the spacing between watermarks.
+> Note that if you want to implement a multi-line layout, it is recommended to set 'auto' to false yNum' parameter to set the number of watermarks.

 ```typescript
 import { Watermark } from "cat-tool";